vuestorefront/storefront-ui/apps/docs/components/components/config.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: VsfConfig is global configuration component.
 ---
 # Config component

-VsfConfig is global configuration component.
+{{ $frontmatter.description }}
+## Notes

 It can be used when there is a need to use one setting for multiple components e.g `linkTag` for all [link](link.html) component at once, without doing it via prop every time.

 ## Props